 Alright, we are getting the identical result by executing both queries.

-In, “lineorder” table there are total 248900 rows against order date = ‘19920712’.
+In, “lineorder” table there is a total of 248900 rows for order date = ‘19920712’.
 We will delete all these rows from “lineorder” table.
 For this the following delete statement is executed:

 DELETE FROM lineorder WHERE lo_orderdate = '19920712'